Mansipakhale10/OfficeDocs-MicrosoftSearch/MicrosoftSearch/enterprise-web-connector.md

 **Index only pages under the specified subdirectory**

-The Website connector offers an option to index only webpages which are under the specified subdirectory specified.
+The Website connector offers an option to index only webpages that are under the specified subdirectory specified.

 - When this option is **not checked**, the connector always starts crawling from the root of the URL.
 For example - if your provided URL is `https://www.contoso.com/electronics`, then the connector starts crawl from `https://www.contoso.com`.
 - When this option is **checked**, the connector starts crawling from the exact input URL.
 For example - if your provided URL is `https://www.contoso.com/electronics`, then the connector starts crawl from `https://www.contoso.com/electronics`.